nilpunch/massive-ecs/README.md

 - Performance benchmark:
   - 1000 entities, each with 150 components, can be saved 24 times in 6 ms.
     The 150 components include 50 components of 64 bytes, 50 components of 4 bytes, and 50 tags.
-  - Scales proportionally.
-Need more entities or reduced overhead?
+  - Need more entities or reduced overhead?
 Adjust components or savings per frame.
     For example, 10000 entities with 15 components each can be saved 12 times in 2.3 ms.

 Consider this list a work in progress as well as the project.